-Additionally, for reproductive and sexual health care services, prior approval from a Primary Care Physician or Medical Group or the Plan is not necessary.
+Additionally, for reproductive and sexual health care services, prior approval from a PCP or your Network Medical Group or the Health Plan is not necessary.
 Such services include:

-- o Prevention or treatment of pregnancy. - Prevention, diagnosis and treatment of an infectious, communicable or sexually transmitted disease, including HIV and HIV testing. - Abortion - Rape including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence. - Sexual assault including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence.
+- Prevention or treatment of pregnancy. - Screening, prevention, diagnosis and treatment of an infectious, communicable or sexually transmitted disease, including HIV and HIV testing. - Abortion - Rape including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence and may be provided under Section 4.
+Emergency Health Care Services - Sexual assault including the medical care related to the diagnosis or treatment of the condition and the collection of medical evidence.